Energy 4.0: Digital Transformation In Energy & Utilities Industry

 The IoT sector is expected to reach a global market value above $22 billion by 2020.
 One of the main drivers here is digital transformation of energy sector operations.
 In mining, oil and gas industries, Internet of Things solutions incorporate machines and data analysis to achieve the requirements to operational efficiency, set forth by energy businesses.
 Actionable data helps to improve decision-making, reduce vulnerabilities and risk factors.
 Their supply chains are also increasingly influenced by the digitalization, which positively affects related industries as well.

-A variety of solutions have been deployed in the last 5 years.
+New IoT trends in manufacturing have been emerged in the last 5 years.
 Drones and IoT sensors are used to inspect facilities and lines.
 Smart grid meters provide up-to-the-minute data regarding demand for oil, gas, water and electricity.
 IoT devices also can monitor changes in temperature, moisture and vibrations, making it possible to prevent equipment failures and increase human safety.

 The opportunities are rather boundless, and the future of IoT in this sector will be defined by energy businesses and software development companies that build these pioneering solutions and introduce them to the market.